ianw1974/zimbra-build-scripts/README.md

 The following scripts are for use with Zimbra's Github repository: https://github.com/zimbra/zm-build

 The scripts created here are based on the zm-build documentation, and are to help make things much easier for you.
-The scripts automatically detects your distribution, installs dependencies, and builds Zimbra without you having to do anything else manually.
-So far it's supports the distributions below:
+The scripts automatically detect your distribution, installs dependencies, and builds Zimbra without you having to do anything else manually.
+So far it supports the distributions below:

 * CentOS 7/8
 * Ubuntu 16.04/18.04